hotmodelsactress.com

 Analyze That (2002)

-He played Mitch Robbins in Western comedy movies:
+He starred as Mitch Robbins in Western comedy movies:

 City Slickers (1991), for which he was nominated for the Golden Globe Awards for Best Actor – Motion Picture Musical or Comedy